zowe/docs-site/docs/troubleshoot/app-framework/app-troubleshoot.md

 ```

 **Solution:**
-You can ignore these messages.
+You can ignore these messages which should not occur in 1.11 or later releases.
+To check which release of Zowe you are running, see [Determining the Zowe release number](../../troubleshoot/troubleshooting.md#determining-the-zowe-release-number).

 ## Warning: ZWED0050W - Could not read swagger doc folder (..)